Everyone who applies joins a global community of leaders and gains access to opportunities from our partners around the world.

 If one person alone can change the world, imagine what a network of exceptional people can do together throughout their lives.
 That is the vision of Rise.

-We look for brilliance, in whatever form it takes, wherever it is in the world.
-From high school classrooms, to refugee camps, to science fairs, we believe that brilliance is equally distributed, but opportunity is not.
+We look for talent, in whatever form it takes, wherever it is in the world.
+From high school classrooms, to refugee camps, to science fairs, we believe that talent is equally distributed, but opportunity is not.
 We’re on a mission to change the odds for the world’s most exceptional people from a young age and throughout their lives.

-Rise depends on trusted partnerships with global institutions that have long been committed to identifying and supporting young people with the potential to build a better world.
+Rise partners with trusted global institutions that have long been committed to supporting young people with the potential to build a better world.

 The world’s most important problems will be solved by the next generation of leaders.
 Yet too often, the most exceptional people never realize their full potential for global impact.
 Either they are never discovered, become isolated at a young age, lack access to opportunities to develop their ideas, or face social and economic barriers.